A Taste Of Hualien

 It’s difficult coming to a new city and not knowing where to get a good bite to eat.
 Guide books can be outdated, and review sites can be rigged.
-So here at Island Life, we’ve made a list of all of our favorite restaurants from our time living here in Hualien.
+So here at Island Life, we’ve made a great list of all of our favorite restaurants from our time living here in Hualien.
+International Cuisine and Local Taiwanese Favorites.
 You can find it below!
 All of this and SO MUCH more can be found in our 2019 Hualien Visitors Guide.
 We hope you enjoy!

 Salt Lick BBQ & Pizza – Mouth watering American style BBQ.
-Our favorites include the slow cooked Pulled Pork (sandwich or plate), the Seasonal Salad (best in town), the Cajun Chicken Sandwich, the Chicago Deep Dish Pizza and the Smoked Ribs.
+Our favorites include the slow cooked Pulled Pork (sandwich or plate), the Seasonal Salad (best in town), the Gumbo, the Chicago Deep Dish Pizza and the Smoked Ribs.
 Also home to Hualien’s largest selection of Taiwanese craft beers on tap.